HSLdevcom/jore4-ui/test-db-manager/README.md

 ## Getting started

 - Run `yarn build` for building the project.
+Add `--watch` flag to build automatically when something changes.
 - Run `yarn qa` for running the same checks that CI does.